grafana/loki/docs/sources/fundamentals/overview/_index.md

 -  **Scalability**

-    Loki can be run as a single binary;
-    all the components run in one process.

     Loki is designed for scalability,
     as each of Loki's components can be run as microservices.
     Configuration permits scaling the microservices individually,